corda/corda-docs/content/en/docs/cenm/1.5/azure-ad-sso.md

 If the `authenticationTypes` option is skipped, the default is to enable all configured types (password+azuread in the case of the above example).

-## Set up CENM CLI for Azure AD
+## Set up the CENM Command-line Interface Tool for Azure AD

-To allow use of the CENM CLI you need to enable a few additional settings on the App Registration in Azure AD console that you used to configure the auth-service.
+To allow use of the CENM Command-line Interface Tool, you need to enable a few additional settings on the App Registration in Azure AD console that you used to configure the Auth Service.

 1. In the Azure AD console app registration **Authentication** section, use the switch to treat the application as a public client.